KnowLangOrg/know-lang/README.md

 ### Basic Usage

+1. Make sure the PostgreSQL database is running (see [Database Setup](#database-setup) above).

-1. First, parse and index your codebase:
+2. Parse and index your codebase:

 ```bash
 # For a local codebase